 According to The Encyclopedia of TV Game Shows First Edition, the hosts of Concentration on NBC were Hugh Downs (August 1958 to January 1969), Jack Barry (1958 prime time), Bob Clayton (January–March 1969 and September 1969 to March 1973) and Ed McMahon (March–September 1969).
 Substitute hosts were Art James, Jim Lucas (both of whom had previously been Concentration announcers) and Bill Mazer.

-According to Mike Burger, another Concentration pilot was made in 1985, with Orson Bean as host.
-In this pilot, contestants played for cash, matching related words (such as TUNA and FISH) instead of prizes.
+In 1985, Goodson produced 10 Concentration pilots with Orson Bean as host.
+In these pilots, contestants played for cash, matching related words (such as TUNA and FISH, or JOHNNY CARSON and JOAN RIVERS) instead of prizes.
 The bonus round involved matching prizes instead of cars.

-Concentration.
-(He was working on another Goodson show, Now You See It, at the same time.)
-In the late 1980s, Alex Trebek was the host of Classic Concentration on NBC.
-In 1991 Trebek distinguished himself in his field by being the host of three game shows at once: Jeopardy!, Classic Concentration and To Tell the Truth.
+From 1987 to 1991, Alex Trebek was the host of Classic Concentration on NBC.
+In 1991, Trebek distinguished himself in his field by hosting three game shows at once: Jeopardy!, Classic Concentration and To Tell the Truth.